17 Spooky Things to Do in Salem MA in October

 Looking for spooky things to do in Salem MA in October?
-Then you’ve come to the right place.
+Look no further!

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

-Spooky Things to do in Salem MA in October
+Best Things to Do in Salem MA in October

 1. Experience the Salem Haunted Happenings